codeballet/docker-nginx-https/README.md

 ## About the docker volumes

 As explained in the documentation for Certbot under [Where are my certificates](https://eff-certbot.readthedocs.io/en/stable/using.html#where-certs), do note that `/etc/letsencrypt/archive` and `/etc/letsencrypt/keys` contain all keys and certificates, while `/etc/letsencrypt/live` symlinks to the latest versions.
 Hence, it is important to include the entire `/etc/letsencrypt/` directory for the relevant docker volume, not just the `/etc/letsencrypt/live` directory.

-Otherwise, the certificates and keys will not be found, as the symlinks has no actual files to link to.
+Without the entire `/etc/letsencrypt/` directory, the certificates and keys will not be found inside the docker containers, as the symlinks has no actual files to link to.

 ## Testing Certbot with `--dry-run`